 Nthikeng Mohlele: Difficult question.
 I don’t know.
 I suppose an incomplete and contradictory answer would be that the sociopolitical context is an important consideration or ingredient in the thematic choices at the disposal of artists—including writers.
 But ‘atypical’ suggest there is a comparative formula or expectation of what South African writers of colour should write—which is, again, a shallow and subjective conclusion.
 I believe in the supremacy of art—which I think trumps and defines the creative output across artistic disciplines—not only literature.
 This is a roundabout way to say: it is not important to me what is considered fashionable or theoretically catchy.
 Rather—are the books good and brilliant?
 I think they are.
 That is the starting point.

-The JRB: The preoccupations of the above question is, of course, also a preoccupation of Milton Mohlele, the main character in Pleasure, whose very name seems to suggest that he is some kind of alter-ego of Nthikeng Mohlele.
+The JRB: The preoccupations of the above question are, of course, also the preoccupations of Milton Mohlele, the main character in Pleasure, whose very name seems to suggest that he is some kind of alter-ego of Nthikeng Mohlele.

 Nthikeng Mohlele: The suggestion that Milton Mohlele is an alter ego of Nthikeng Mohlele is incorrect.
 I, as a rule, do not and would never put myself in my books, as I find that practice obscene and too self-centered.
 I merely shared my surname with Milton, and could have quite easily given him Pike, Maharaj or Du Toit as a surname and changed his race.